21cs076/Junk-Mail-Identifier/README.md

 ## Relevance

-The `Spam-Email-Detection` project is relevant for several reasons:
+The `Junk Mail Identifier` project is relevant for several reasons:

 - **Email Security**: It helps in identifying and filtering out spam emails, which can contain malicious links or attachments that pose security threats.
 - **Productivity**: By filtering spam, it reduces clutter in email inboxes, allowing users to focus on important emails.